cayesoneira/miniTRASGO/README.md

 If you encounter issues while editing:
 - Ensure the markdown syntax is correct.
-- Verify that new files are referenced in `mkdocs.yml`.
+- Verify that new files are referenced in the scheme in `mkdocs.yml`.
 - If the online site does not update, contact the repository owners.

 ---